 Can I Give My Dog Some Crab Meat?
 Answer: Yes

-Properly prepared crab meat isn’t something that’s off limits to a pet dog.
+Properly prepared crab meat isn’t something that’s off limits.

 A much more convenient way to provide this special treat is with a quality dog food crab meat recipe!